sombriks/sombriks-hq/src/assets/posts/0021-my-environment-setup.md

 If the boss is paying, install
 [Intellij IDEA Ultimate](https://www.jetbrains.com/pt-br/idea/).

-Oh, by the way, remember the `/etc/sysctl.conf` setup regarding max file size an user can watch:
+Oh, by the way, remember the `/etc/sysctl.conf` setup regarding max file watch an user can watch:

 ```bash
 [sombriks@physalis ~]$ cat /etc/sysctl.conf